 1. Introduction

 Soil health, a cornerstone of sustainable agriculture, is increasingly threatened by climate-induced stressors such as droughts, heatwaves, flooding, and altered precipitation patterns.
 Traditional soil monitoring methods, although effective on small scales, are often labour intensive, time-consuming, and lack the spatial and temporal resolution required to address large-scale environmental dynamics.
-As a result, there is a growing interest in remote sensing techniques, particularly hyperspectral remote sensing (HRS), to enhance the monitoring and management of soil health in real-time and across vast geographic regions.
+As a result, there is growing interest in remote sensing techniques, particularly hyperspectral remote sensing (HRS), to enhance the monitoring and management of soil health in real-time and across vast geographic regions.
 Hyperspectral imaging captures a wide range of spectral information across hundreds of narrow, contiguous bands, allowing for the detection of subtle differences in soil properties that are imperceptible to multispectral sensors or human vision.

-The advent of HRS technologies has revolutionized the way soil parameters are monitored, enabling the identification of biochemical and physical changes induced by climatic stresses.
+The advent of HRS technologies has revolutionized the the monitoring ofsoil parameters, enabling the identification of biochemical and physical changes induced by climatic stresses.
 Unlike conventional remote sensing platforms, hyperspectral sensors provide high-resolution data that can be effectively used to detect soil degradation, nutrient depletion, moisture variation, salinity, and organic matter fluctuations—all vital indicators of soil health.
 With the pressing challenges posed by global climate change, including shifts in soil temperature and hydrological regimes, the role of hyperspectral remote sensing in predictive soil health monitoring is emerging as a critical field of study.

 In the context of climate-induced stress scenarios, the integration of hyperspectral data into predictive models can enhance early warning systems, guide sustainable land management practices, and inform policy decisions.
 These capabilities are particularly important in agrarian economies where soil fertility directly affects food security.
 Moreover, coupling HRS with machine learning algorithms, AI-driven analytics, and soil-vegetation-atmosphere simulation models offers unprecedented opportunities to forecast soil health conditions with high precision.